-New app disrupts current delivery approaches
+New delivery app disrupts current approaches

-A new app from DPD plans on making delivery more convenient for parcel recipients.
+A new delivery app from DPD plans on making delivery more convenient for parcel recipients.
 According to Steffen Pasgaard from Consignor, such carrier apps may entail implications for future e-commerce.

-The international carrier DPD announces that they will launch a new app in the autumn of 2015.
+The international carrier DPD announces that they will launch a new delivery app in the autumn of 2015.
 The new free app will improve the delivery experience for parcel recipients.
 The recipients must simply create a personal profile with their individual delivery preferences.
 Hereafter they are given access to a range of new services.

-“The app works as an inbound portal where you can see all the parcels that are coming your way, so you do not have to track each parcel.
+“The new delivery app works as an inbound portal where you can see all the parcels that are coming your way, so you do not have to track each parcel.
 You specify your delivery preferences, and the carrier sees where and when you want your parcel to be delivered.
 If your preferences might change, you just tell the carrier via the app, and he will adjust, ” CEO at DPD UK Dwain McDonald explains.

 DPD’s upcoming app is coherent with their delivery service, Predict, which they launched in March 2010 in the UK.
 Predict promise delivery within just one hour with the possibility for the recipient to change the delivery preferences down to 15 minutes before the parcel is delivered.
 The award-winning service has gotten DPD many new partnerships with major retailers.